-Spanish is ranked among the top five widely spoken languages in the world.
+It is ranked among the top five widely spoken languages in the world.
 It belongs to the Romance group of languages and has its origins in the Castile region of Spain and is thus, at times, referred to as castellano or Castilian.
-In some regions it is also termed español.
+In some regions, it is also termed Español.
 Worldwide, there are estimated to be more than 450 million native speakers of the language.
 The numbers go up to more than 550 million if speakers who speak it as a second language are counted as well.

-Spanish is the national language of Spain.
+It is the national language of Spain.
 It is also widely spoken in South America and has marginally fewer speakers there than Portuguese, the popular language in the region.
-It is the official language of Argentina, Bolivia, Peru, Chile, Costa Rica, Colombia, Panama, Paraguay, Mexico, Cuba Nicaragua, Puerto Rico, Guatemala, Honduras, Venezuela, Uruguay.
+It is the official language of Argentina, Bolivia, Peru, Chile, Costa Rica, Colombia, Panama, Paraguay, Mexico, Cuba, Nicaragua, Puerto Rico, Guatemala, Honduras, Venezuela, Uruguay.
 Equatorial Guinea, and the Philippines.
 There are significant numbers of Spanish-speaking people in the United States as well where the language is influenced by native American languages.
-The Spanish spoken in various areas varies dialectically, depending on the region.
+The dialect spoken in various areas varies, depending on the region.
 It is one of the six official languages of the United Nations.

-In the 16th century, the Spanish empire colonised parts of Americas, Africa, Philippines, and Oceania.
+In the 16th century, the Spanish empire colonised parts of the USA, Africa, the Philippines, and Oceania.
 As a result, the language spread to these areas and is still spoken there as a first language.
-Latin has been the biggest influence on the Spanish language.
-Over time, many words from other languages such as Arabic, French and Italian too have been absorbed in the language giving birth to its current form.
+Latin has been the biggest influence on this language.
+Over time, many words from other languages, such as Arabic, French, and Italian, have been absorbed into the language, giving birth to its current form.
 Lately, some English words too have become a part of the language.
 Feel free to convert Spanish to English text for any words on your mind.